 Skip to Content

-Wild Rice Salad with Cucumber and Pesto
+Wild Rice Cold Salad

 Wild Rice Salad is a perfect make-ahead dish for meal prepping, light dinners, or even a great Thanksgiving side dish!
 Lots of ideas for add-ins, too. | perrysplate.com